Loading...

 Fresh Permalac can be applied over old Permalac, even years later.

-Permalac clear coat is water clear and will not alter the color of a substrate.
+Permalac is water clear and will not alter the color of a substrate.
 Applied over polished metal it is very nearly invisible, over metal patina it will cause a slight darkening.

 Can I apply Permalac in sunny locations?2018-07-06T19:23:33+00:00